neuronostics/mishka-queue/README.md

 Use `AtLeastOnceQueue` for at-least-once delivery, or `AtMostOnceQueue` for at-most-once delivery.

-django-pg-queue comes with a management command base class that you can use to consume your tasks.
+mishka-queue comes with a management command base class that you can use to consume your tasks.
 It can be called whatever you like, for example in a `someapp/managment/commands/worker.py`: